-From a user perspective, this change is not going to affect my own experience on Facebook, as they claim.
+From a user perspective, this change will not affect my experience on Facebook, as they claim.
 However, I’m not your average Facebook user.

 I’m already antisocial, so on my News Feed, I see updates from various business, digital and social media marketing Pages and Groups that I follow.
 These days I hardly see any updates from family or friends!

 Since I’m not like the average Facebook user, I don’t see how these latest changes to the News Feed algorithm is going to improve my experience on Facebook.
-I’ll have to wait and see.
+I must wait and see.